Who We Are

 - Master Class with Karen Kain, 2003

-Ali has been our music coordinator for four years, but her first encounter with the Arts Connection was as a student in our preschool programming.
+Ali has been managing the School of Music since 2017, but her first encounter with the Arts Conservatory was as a student in our preschool programming.
 She started her musical journey at age five and over the years has played the piano, saxophone and accordion.
 As the accordionist for the Russian Centre of Vancouver (RCC) Balalaika Orchestra, she also performs regularly around the Lower Mainland.
 Ali considers herself a multi-disciplinary artist: a musician and a 2D visual artist in drawing, painting, digital media, and textiles, holding a fine arts diploma from Langara College.
 In her free time, she can be found creating, volunteering or hanging out with her cats.

 - Received the Digital Media Artist Scholarship for her course work at Langara (2018)